1) Installation

 - If a host is not allow-listed, commands are rejected with

-DOMAIN_NOT_ALLOWED. - Tip: show an “Allow-list this domain” CTA and retry once the user confirms.
+allowlistAddis no longer the public path; it stays reserved for plugin/internal actions. - Tip: show an “Allow-list this domain” CTA and retry once the user confirms on the master tab.

 4) Remote Tab Control